-Appendix F. Chess960 Rules
+Guidelines II.
+Chess960 Rules

-F.1 Before a Chess960 game a starting position is randomly set up, subject to certain rules.
-After this, the game is played in the same way as standard chess.
+II.1 Before a Chess960 game a starting position is randomly set up, subject to certain rules.
+After this, the game is played in the same way as regular chess.
 In particular, pieces and pawns have their normal moves, and each player's objective is to checkmate the opponent's king.

-F.2 Starting-position requirements
+II.2 Starting-position requirements